learnbin.net nav logo

 Figure 03: Co-polymerization

-Emulsion polymerization is the process in which polymerization is occurring in small droplets which are called emulsions.
+Emulsion polymerization is the process in which polymerization occurs in small droplets which are called emulsions.
 Generally, water is used as the continuous phase.
 Polybutadiene latex, styrene monomer, and acrylonitrile monomer are dispersed in water.
 An initiator that is dissolved in the monomer is used. monomers are dispersed in the continuous phase by mechanical agitation.
 To stabilize the monomer droplets surfactant is added.

 Properties of ABS